getify/You-Dont-Know-JS/async & performance/ch6.md

 **Note:** It's important to note that TCO only applies if there's actually a tail call.
 If you write recursive functions without tail calls, the performance will still fall back to normal stack frame allocation, and the engines' limits on such recursive call stacks will still apply.
 Many recursive functions can be rewritten as we just showed with `factorial(..)`, but it takes careful attention to detail.

-One reason that ES6 requires engines to handle TCO rather than leaving it up to their decision is because the *lack of TCO* actually tends to reduce the chances that certain algorithms will be implemented in JS using recursion, for fear of the call stack limits.
+One reason that ES6 requires engines to implement TCO rather than leaving it up to their discretion is because the *lack of TCO* actually tends to reduce the chances that certain algorithms will be implemented in JS using recursion, for fear of the call stack limits.

-If the lack of TCO would just degrade to slower performance, it wouldn't probably have been something that ES6 needed to *require*.
-But since the lack of TCO can actually make certain programs unrunnable, it's a more important feature of the language rather than just a hidden implementation detail.
+If the lack of TCO in the engine would just gracefully degrade to slower performance in all cases, it wouldn't probably have been something that ES6 needed to *require*.
+But since the lack of TCO can actually make certain programs unrunnable, it's more an important feature of the language than just a hidden implementation detail.

 ES6 guarantees that from now on, JS developers will be able to rely on this optimization across all ES6+ compliant browsers.
-That's a big win for JS performance!
+That's a win for JS performance!

 ## Summary

+Effectively benchmarking performance of a piece of code, especially to compare it to another option for that same code to see which approach is faster, requires careful attention to detail.

+Rather than rolling your own statistically valid benchmarking logic, just use the Benchmark.js library which does that for you.
+But be careful about how you author tests, because it's far too easy to construct a test which seems valid but that's actually flawed -- even tiny differences can skew the results to be completely unreliable.

+It's important to get as many test results from as many different environments as possible, to eliminate hardware/device bias, etc. jsPerf.com is a fantastic website for crowdsourcing performance benchmark test runs.

+Many common performance tests unfortunately obsess about irrelevant microperformance details like `x++` vs `++x`.
+Writing good tests means understanding how to focus on big picture concerns, like optimizing on the critical path, and avoiding falling into traps like different JS engines' implementation details.

+Tail Call Optimization (TCO) is a required optimization as of ES6 that will make some recursive patterns pratical in JS where they would have been impossible otherwise.
+TCO allows a function call in the *tail position* of another function to happen without needing any extra resources, which means the engine no longer needs arbitrary restrictions on call stack depth for recursive algorithms.